Tunneling in double-well potentials within Nelson's stochastic mechanics: Application to ammonia inversion: Tunneling Time for Generic Double-Well Potentials: WKB Analysis

 For simplicity (but without loss of generality), we consider a symmetric double-well potential, $V(x) = V(-x)$, with two minima at $x=\pm x_0$, i.e., $V'(\pm x_0)=V(\pm x_0)=0$, and a local maximum (barrier) at the origin, i.e., $V'(0)=0$ and $V(0)=V_0>0$.
 For a particle in a state of energy $E$, the classical turning points are denoted by $\pm c$ and $\pm b$, where $V(\pm c) = V(\pm b) = E$.
 The classically allowed regions are therefore the intervals $[-c,-b]$ and $[b,c]$ in the left and right wells of the potential, respectively, whereas the interval $[-b,b]$ corresponds to the classically forbidden region (inside the barrier); see Fig.~\ref{fig:DWP}.
 We assume furthermore that $V_0$ is sufficiently high, so that $E_0, E_1<V_0$, where, as before, $E_0$ and $E_1$ denote the energies of ground state and first excited state, respectively.

 For a continuous potential, it is not straightforward to identify where the particle begins and ends the tunneling process, since the barrier does not necessarily have sharp boundaries.
-Köppe \textit{et al}.~\cite{KoeppeJMP2018_QHE_1D} suggested that one can consider the traversal time that a particle, initially released at some point $x$ in the left well, i.e., $-\infty < x<-b$, would take to reach the right classical turning point $x=b$, and then average over the initial positions.
+Alternative approaches based on the construction of time operators, such as that of Ref.~\cite{DiasParisioPRA2017}, address this issue in a different manner by defining a traveling time between prescribed spatial regions---whether or not tunneling occurs---through the expectation value of an appropriate self-adjoint operator \cite{deLaraBeims2024_TravelingTime}.
+Within the SM approach, Köppe \textit{et al}.~\cite{KoeppeJMP2018_QHE_1D} suggested instead considering the traversal time for a particle initially released at a position $x$ in the left well (i.e., $-\infty < x < -b$) to reach the right classical turning point at $x=b$, and then averaging over the initial positions.
 However, for a high barrier, i.e., $V_0\gg E_0$, the barrier walls become sufficiently sharp that one can assume, as was the case of the double square well potential, that tunneling effectively starts when the particle reaches the right classical turning point, $x=-b$, of the left well and ends when the particle `emerges' at the symmetric point, $x=b$, in the right well; see Fig.~\ref{fig:DWP}.
 Also, because the potential is assumed to have unbounded support, we take $a=-\infty$, corresponding to a reflecting boundary at minus infinity; see Sec.~\ref{sec:dist}.
 With these choices, then according to Eq.~\eqref{eq:tau_ab} the mean tunneling time is given by

 where $p(x)=|\psi(x)|^{2}$ is the probability density of the ground (symmetric) state.
 Now, noting that the probabilities of finding the particle in the classically forbidden regions to the left of the potential well, i.e., for $x<-c$, and inside the barrier, i.e., for $|x|<b$, are negligible in the high-barrier limit, we can simplify Eq.~\eqref{eq:tau_infty} to